 Gender of person

-Status: This standard was approved as a recommended standard on January 25, 2018.
+Status: This standard was approved as a departmental standard on October 1, 2021.

 Person refers to an individual and is the unit of analysis for most social statistics programs.